kubemq-io/kubemq-CSharp/README.md

 - ClientID - Mandatory.
 Represents the sender ID the response was sent from.
 - RequestID - Set internally, used to match Request to Response.
 - CacheHit - Set internally, indication if the response was returned from KubeMQ cache.
-- ReplyChannel - Set internally, indication the channel to send him the response.
+- ReplyChannel - Set internally, an indication the channel to send him the response.
 - Metadata - Mandatory.
 - Body - Mandatory.
-- Timestamp -Set Internally, indication of the time the response was created.
+- Timestamp -Set Internally, an indication of the time the response was created.
-- Executed - Boolean that represent of the task the Responder was performed.
+- Executed - Boolean that represents of the task the Responder was performed.
 - Error - Mandatory - Represents if an error occurred while processing the request.

 ### Method: Subscribe to requests
-This method allows to subscribe to receive requests.
+This method allows subscribing to receive requests.

 **parameters**:
 - SubscribeRequest - Mandatory-[See SubscribeRequest](#the-subscriberequest-object).